alimaryam10/PhilMoralPsych-Lab-Resources/docs/post-setup-instructions/open-science-resources.md

 * There are no editorial gatekeepers, no word limits, no formatting requirements, and no charges to publish or read

 ### Gold open-access journals that publish experimental philosophy/ moral psychology
-A core value of the open science movement is democratising access to knowledge — ensuring that research isn't locked behind paywalls that only well-funded institutions can afford.
+A core value of the open science movement is democratising access to knowledge, which essentially means making sure that research isn't locked behind paywalls that only well-funded institutions can afford.
 Open access publishing is central to this goal.
 The journals listed below offer gold open access, meaning the final, peer-reviewed version of your article is made immediately and permanently free for anyone to read, download, and share directly on the publisher's website.

 * [Episteme](https://www.cambridge.org/core/journals/episteme)
 * [Ergo](https://journals.publishing.umich.edu/ergo/)